Projective, Sparse, and Learnable Latent Position Network Models: Introduction

 \section{Introduction}

-Network data consist of relational information between entities, such as friendships between people in a town or interactions between proteins in a cell.
-Often, these data take the form of a binary measurements on pairs (dyads) of entities, indicating the presence or absence of a relationship.
-When analyzing such data, it is common to jointly model all dyads as following a stochastic graph model, treating each dyad as a random edge.
+Network data consist of relational information between entities, such as friendships between people or interactions between cell proteins.
+Often, these data take the form of binary measurements on dyads, indicating the presence or absence of a relationship between entities.
+Such network data can be modeled as a stochastic graph, with each individual dyad being a random edge.
 Stochastic graph models have been an active area of research for over fifty years across physics, sociology, mathematics, statistics, computer science, and other disciplines \citep{MEJN-on-network-structure-and-function}.

-One leading approach to stochastic graph modeling involves assuming that the inhomogeneity in connection patterns across nodes is captured by node-level latent variables.
-The most tractable version of this assumption is that all dyads are independent after conditioning on the latent variables.
-In this article, we focus on a subclass of these conditionally independent dyad models--- the distance-based latent position network model (LPM) of \citet{Hoff-Raftery-Handcock}.
+Many leading stochastic graph models assume that the inhomogeneity in connection patterns across nodes is explained by node-level latent variables.
+The most tractable version of this assumption is that the dyads are conditionally independent given the latent variables.
+In this article, we focus on a subclass of these conditionally independent dyad models---the distance-based latent position network model (LPM) of \citet{Hoff-Raftery-Handcock}.

-In LPMs, each node is assumed to possess a latent position in a continuous space.
-Edges are assumed to follow independent Bernoulli distributions with probabilities given by a decreasing function of the distance between the nodes' latent positions.
+In LPMs, each node is assumed to have a latent position in a continuous space.
+The edges follow independent Bernoulli distributions with probabilities given by a decreasing function of the distance between the nodes' latent positions.
 By the triangle inequality, LPMs exhibit edge transitivity; friends of friends are more likely to be friends.
-When the latent space is assumed to be $\mathbb{R}^2$ or $\mathbb{R}^3$, the inferred latent positions can be used to visualize the network.
+When the latent space is assumed to be $\mathbb{R}^2$ or $\mathbb{R}^3$, the inferred latent positions can provide an embedding with which to visualize and interpret the network.

 Recently, there has been an effort to classify stochastic graph models into general unified frameworks.
-One notable success story has been that of the graphon for exchangeable networks \citep{Diaconis-Janson-graph-limits} which characterizes all stochastic graphs invariant under isomorphism as latent variable models.
-For instance, the LPM can be placed within the graphon framework by assuming the latent positions are random effects drawn independently from the same (possibly unknown) probability distribution.
-However, the assumptions of a graphon yield asymptotic properties that are often inappropriate.
+One notable success story has been that of the graphon for exchangeable networks \citep{Diaconis-Janson-graph-limits}.
+The graphon characterizes all stochastic graphs invariant under isomorphism as latent variable models.
+LPMs can be placed within the graphon framework by assuming the latent positions are random effects drawn independently from the same (possibly unknown) probability distribution.
+However, graphons can be inappropriate for some modeling tasks, due to their asymptotic properties.